denraviel/Linux-Cloud-Computing-Lab/Week 4/LAB 3/solution week 4 lab3.md

 To enable Apache web server I used command:`sudo systemctl enable httpd` To verify that httpd is on i ran the following command:`sudo systemctl is-enabled httpd` To set file permissions
+Add your user (in this case, ec2-user) to the apache group.
+`sudo usermod -a -G apache ec2-user`

+To verify your membership in the apache group, reconnect to your instance, and then run the following command `groups`

+Change the group ownership of /var/www and its contents to the apache group. `sudo chown -R ec2-user:apache /var/www`

+To add group write permissions and to set the group ID on future subdirectories, change the directory permissions of /var/www and its subdirectories.
+:`sudo chmod 2775 /var/www && find /var/www -type d -exec sudo chmod 2775 {} \;`

+To add group write permissions, recursively change the file permissions of /var/www and its subdirectories:`find /var/www -type f -exec sudo chmod 0664 {} \;`

 2. Test your LAMP server
  To test LAMP server
  Create a PHP file in the Apache document root:`echo "<?php phpinfo(); ?>" > /var/www/html/phpinfo.php` In  web browser,I typed the URL of the file that I just created.
-This URL is the public DNS address of the instance followed by a forward slash and the file name:`18.234.193.25/phpinfo.php`
+This URL is the public DNS address of the instance followed by a forward slash and the file name:`44.225.208.140/phpinfo.php`

  To verify that all of the required packages were installed with the following command:`sudo yum list installed httpd mariadb-server php-mysqlnd`